Mazyod/PhoenixSharp/README.md

 Once we reach v1.0, we can then focus on integrating CI, and uploading the package to NuGet.

+Also, here is a basic TODO:

+- [ ] Presence
+- [ ] Socket automatic recovery

 ## Getting Started

 For now, you can use git submodules or simply download the sources and drop them in your project.